“She was just a sort of bigoted woman who said she used to be Labour,”

 Nonetheless, it is difficult to see how, in the event of a Leave vote, David Cameron would feel able to continue as Prime Minister (though I’d be happy for him to remain — no pun intended).
 The next Tory leader would be mindful of Gordon Brown’s lame-duck premiership and might want to go to the country very quickly.
 There would be no reason not to.Unlike the Swiss, we are not a country that feels comfortable with referendums.
 I expect the result (either way) to be close.
 So if the referendum itself is not to become a point of contention, it would do no harm to translate it into an electoral mandate.
 UKIP’s very raison d’être will have disappeared and the Labour Party is already in disarray.
 As long as the Conservatives univocally and unambiguously accepted the mandate for Brexit (assuming that outcome), then they will only stand to increase their majority (picking up former UKIP voters and disenchanted Labour supporters who voted Leave).
 They would also win themselves time (5 full years) to work on building civil service capacity and getting the best possible settlement with the EU.
 For a government elected on a clear Brexit manifesto, triggering (Lisbon) Article 50 could easily wait for a year or so, until after the French and German elections.

-All of us who are campaigning for Brexit owe a debt of gratitude to David Cameron, who agreed to hold a referendum and has kept his promise, and also to Nigel Farage, who has worked tirelessly to ensure that we got any referendum at all.
+All of us who are campaigning for Brexit owe a debt of gratitude to David Cameron, who agreed to hold a referendum and has kept his promise, and also (though it grieves me to say it) to Nigel Farage, who has worked tirelessly to ensure that we got any referendum at all.
 It would be a cruel and sad irony indeed if the narcissistic campaigning of immigration-obsessives caused Brexit to fall at the final hurdle.
-That, however, two weeks before the referendum, is my fear: the issue of immigration, largely thanks to the aforementioned Farage and his acolytes, far from winning the referendum for Brexit, will lose it.
+However, two weeks before the referendum, that is my fear — the issue of immigration, appallingly exploited as an issue by Farage and his acolytes, far from winning the referendum for Brexit, will lose it.